eng470-s23/chaserogers-newrepository/project-log.md

 How did the description of male characters written by male authors evolved from 1950-2000?

 ## annotated bibliography
-*Each annotation should include:*
-- *a full citation in Chicago, MLA, APA, or AP style (or another style appropriate to your discipline, with approval)*
-- *a 4-5 sentence annotation summarizing the main ideas and content of the piece and discussing how you plan to use it for your project.*

 ### source 1 annotation
 - citation: Underwood, T., Bamman, D., & Lee, S. (2018).
 The transformation of gender in English-language fiction.
 Journal of Cultural Analytics, 3(2).
 [The transformation of gender in English-language fiction](https://doi.org/10.22148/16.019)